NL33/electron-git/znext.md

      --to address:
           --for non-word docs: should be able to sanitize the entire diff result (like diff2html does)--so that you can show code results (like github does)
           --for word docs: steps are: 1. convert to html, 2. convert to MD (adding in certain rules like changing the "strong" tag to '<strong>' in the md). then 3. running the diff.
                --instead, you could 1. convert to html, 2. convert to md with turndown (but instead take 'strong' tag and turn it into an arbitrary character combo, like: **^**).
 3. then run the diff. and sanitize.
-And 4. then do regex, changing any **^** into <strong> at that point (post sanitizing)
+And 4. then do regex, changing any **^** into <strong> at that point (post sanitizing).
+               --alternatively, just show the pure MD (where the tags are stripped), and sanitize that.
+So bold and italics show up as "**" and "_"
+               --to sanitize, looks like leading option is dompurify: https://github.com/cure53/DOMPurify --and/or use tips to be able to display html code on webpage, like here: http://intelsea.com/displaying-and-highlighting-code-in-html-page.html
 # contact notes

 if link it to github, could tell them about it to get their support